GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/core.md

 #### Scopes

-By default, the credentials provided by the Spring Framework on Google Cloud Starter contain scopes for every service supported by Spring Cloud GCP.
+By default, the credentials provided by the Spring Framework on Google Cloud Starter contain scopes for every service supported by Spring Framework on Google Cloud.

 |                      |                                                                                                 |
 | -------------------- | ----------------------------------------------------------------------------------------------- |